Monuments of Kosovo: Hamams

-Grand Hamam dates in the 15th century.
-It used to be a part of Fatih's Mosque and was used as a Turkish bath for both men and women.
+Grand Hamam dates from the 15th century.
+It used to be a part of Fatih's Mosque and was used as a bathhouse for both men and women.
 According to the legend, Sulltan Mehmet Fatih ordered every servant to take a bath at least once per day.
 Now it is protected by the state.
-After a fire in 1994, the bath was deeply damaged and nowadays it has only its remains.
+After a fire in 1994, the bath was deeply damaged and nowadays only its remains can be seen.

-Hamam of Mehmet Pasha is one of the most distinguished from other baths of time due to the clock tower.
+Hamam of Mehmet Pasha is distinguished from other baths of the time due to the clock tower.
 It was built on a stone structure in 1498.
-It is inoperative so it turned into an Archaeological Museum of Prizren.
-Circa 1972-75 hamam was restored and then returned to the museum.
-With its transformation into a museum, opened the wall which divided the males and females.
+It is inoperative so it was turned into the Prizren Archaeological Museum.
+Circa 1972-75 the hamam was restored and then returned to the museum.
+With its transformation into a museum, the wall which divided the males and females was opened.

-The old city Hamam was built by the Turkish donator Gazi Ali Bey, who also built the hamam in Vushtrri, at 17th century.
+The old city Hamam was built by the Turkish donor Gazi Ali Bey, who also built the 17th-century hamam in Vushtrri.
 Hamam is located in the core of the old city center of Mitrovica, among other important monuments as the Old Mosque, Madrasah, Old Bazar, Han and the Clock Tower.
 It was used for its original function as a public bath for men only till 1953.
-It is protected monument by law since 1958 with the status number 685/57.
-Since 1959, hamam has been used as the “Archeological and Ethnographic Museum” of Mitrovica where local clothes, metallic vessels and other tools are exhibited.
-The hamam is composed by the interconnected three characteristic sections of the hot, warm and cold water.
-The cold section has a rectangular shape in the middle of which is placed a hexagonal marble fountain, while is paved with white marble square slabs.
+It is a protected monument by law since 1958 with the status number 685/57.
+Since 1959, Hamam has been used as the “Archeological and Ethnographic Museum” of Mitrovica where local clothes, metallic vessels and other tools are exhibited.
+The hamam comprises three characteristic interconnected sections of hot, warm and cold water.
+The cold section is rectangular, in the middle of which is placed a hexagonal marble fountain, which is paved with white marble square slabs.
 After the entrance hall is the warm section, used for undressing and preparing for the cleansing ritual in the hot section.
 This space contains 4 bathing cubicles (halvet) and 4 side alcoves.
-Walls of the hot section are built by stone and are 85 cm thick.
+The walls of the hot section are built of stone and are 85 cm thick.
 Its nine domes (eight small and the big central one) are covered with tiles and lead iron sheets.